Services

 What are our MLC credentials?

-• Praxis Yacht Services is audited annually by Lloyds Register and registered with the States of Guernsey to provide MLC-compliant employment and payroll services to any yacht requiring dedicated support.
+• Praxis is audited annually by Lloyds Register and registered with the States of Guernsey to provide MLC-compliant employment and payroll services to any yacht requiring dedicated support.

 • These services can be provided to owners of yachts flagged in a wide range of jurisdictions.
 We have pre-approved Seafarer Employment Agreements (SEAs) for most flag states and can offer initial and ongoing MLC support if required.